ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 Query caches are generally either transactionally consistent or inconsistent.

-- In transactionally consistent caches, the database invalidates/discards cached query results if the result of the SELECT query changes or even potentially changes.
+- In transactionally consistent caches, the database invalidates/discards cached query results if the result of the SELECT query changes or potentially changes.
 In ClickHouse, operations which change the data include for example inserts/updates/deletes in/of/from tables or collapsing merges.
 Transactionally consistent caching is especially suitable for OLTP databases, for example [MySQL](https://dev.mysql.com/doc/refman/5.6/en/query-cache.html) (which removed query result cache after v8.0) and [Oracle](https://docs.oracle.com/database/121/TGDBA/tune_result_cache.htm).